 Nelson knew the power and verve that college students could bring to a cause after witnessing the Vietnam era demonstrations and his quest to launch a fledgling holiday would depend on that kind of energy.
 So, he enlisted Harvard University graduate student, Dennis Hayes as a national coordinator.
 Hayes was instrumental not only in recruiting 85 dedicated environmental activists, but also choosing a date that fell strategically between Spring Break and final exams on most college campuses.

 Union Square in New York saw twenty-thousand people pack in to see Paul Newman and listen to a speech by Mayor John Lindsay, who arrived by electric bus.
 Across the nation people turned out in droves to events planned on 15,000 college campuses and in 10,000 schools.
 There were lots of community cleanups and some curious ceremonies and events.
 In Florida, students at a technical university held a mock trial for Chevrolet and sentenced it to death by destroying it with sledgehammers.

-Today, fifty years after what some considered to be so radical, Earth Day is the largest environmental movement in the world.
+Today, more than fifty years after what some considered to be so radical, Earth Day is the largest environmental movement in the world.
 It is observed in 192 countries and celebrated by more than a billion people.
-The theme for Earth Day 2020 is Climate Action and, while many of the events and educational opportunities have been converted to virtual participation due to COVID-19, there is still plenty of opportunity to take part.
+The theme for Earth Day 2021 is "Restore Our Earth" which focuses on natural processes, emerging green technologies, and innovative thinking that can restore the world’s ecosystems.
 The official Earth Day website offers a variety of information and media including hundreds of digital events in multiple languages.